2025 - 2026 Tryouts are approaching fast! Find out what you need to do NOW!

 A comprehensive list of FAQ's about the women's soccer program can be viewed and printed from this FAQ document.

-When are tryouts?
-How do I register to participate?
+How do I register for tryouts?

 How do I obtain Athletic and Medical clearance to participate in tryouts?